RunKingProgram/BinaryOptim-GRAMMAR/README.md

 system(“R CMD INSTALL BinaryOpGR_1.0_R4.0_MacOS.tgz”)
 ```
 # 2. Input
+Input files consist of three PLINK BED files with the same name.
+For example, Genotype.bed, Genotype.bim and Genotype.fam.

 ## 2.1 Phenotype
 Phenotype should place in the sixth column of “.fam” file.
 The missing phenotype value for quantitative traits is -9.
 ## 2.2 Genotype